About the Center

 Founded by Rainer Schulte at the University of Texas at Dallas in 1978, the Center for Translation Studies has received widespread national and international recognition for its pioneering role in enriching and fostering the study and practice of literary translation.

-The mission of the Center is to promote the visibility of the literary translator as well as to encourage a dialogue with foreign languages and cultures through the teaching of Translation Workshops and world literature courses; the publication of the Translation Review and the Annotated Books Received; and the presentation of conferences and symposia.
-A fundamental tenant of its work is to apply the paradigm of translation to the development of interdisciplinarity in the Arts and Humanities and Art and Technology.
+In addition to promoting the visibility of the literary translator, the Center encourages a dialogue with foreign languages and cultures through the teaching of Translation Workshops and world literature courses; the publication of the Translation Review and the Annotated Books Received; and the presentation of conferences and symposia.
+A fundamental tenant of its work is to apply the paradigm of translation to the development of interdisciplinarity in the Arts and Humanities and Art and Technology

 The Center’s Activities